 +44 (0)20 7306 firstname.lastname@example.org

-Jamie recently spent a month in late 2018 on secondment to Ogier’s offices in the Cayman Islands where he worked with Rachael Reynolds, Mark Kish and Ulrich Payne and their team on a number of international civil fraud, insolvency and contentious trusts matters.
+In late 2018 Jamie went on a secondment to Ogier’s offices in the Cayman Islands where he worked with Rachael Reynolds, Mark Kish and Ulrich Payne and their team on a number of international civil fraud, insolvency and contentious trusts matters.

-- Acting for the claimant in on-going confidential LME arbitration proceedings seeking remedies including a multi-million pound award for breach of contractual delivery obligations (with Alan Gourgey QC and Bobby Friedman).
+- Acting for the successful claimants at trial in Summer 2019 in confidential multi-million-US$ LME arbitration proceedings in London, concerning the supply of copper concentrate in China and SOGA, s51 (with Alan Gourgey QC and Bobby Friedman).

-- Acting for claimants in an 8-day trial in March 2018 in confidential US$60m ICC arbitration proceedings in Singapore, as part of an international team based in both Asia and the United States, concerning claims for breach of contract in relation to a petrochemical plant (with Graeme Halkerston).
+- Acting for the successful claimants in an 8-day trial in Spring 2018 in confidential ICC international arbitration proceedings in Singapore, concerning claims for breach of contract in relation to a petrochemical plant in Southeast Asia; with an award of over US$40m (with Graeme Halkerston).

-- Acting for defendants to £13m civil fraud proceedings in 2017 in the Companies Court arising out of an insolvency (with Marcia Shekerdermian QC).
+- Acting for the defendant to £13m civil fraud proceedings in the Companies Court involving allegations of misfeasance, fraudulent and wrongful trading, dishonest assistance, knowing receipt, unjust enrichment, unlawful preference payments and de facto/shadow directorship (with Marcia Shekerdermian QC).

-- Acting for Trustees in the pensions regulatory action concerning the Silentnight DB Scheme, which resulted in the reported decision of the Admin Court in Grace Bay II Holdings v The Pensions Regulator Pens L.R.
+- Acting for the trustees in a pensions regulatory action, including the judicial review proceedings Grace Bay II Holdings Sarl v The Pensions Regulator Pens L.R.
 7 (with Monica Carss-Frisk QC, Fraser Campbell and Jonathan Hilliard QC).

-- Acting for foreign government claimants in civil fraud asset recovery proceedings in the Commercial Court, including seeking orders for preservation of assets and evidence (with David Phillips QC and Nikki Singla QC).
+- Acting for a foreign government claimant in asset recovery proceedings in the Commercial Court, seeking orders for preservation of assets and evidence (with David Phillips QC and Nikki Singla QC).